 Once a course is repeated, the most recent grade earned will replace the prior grade in the student's cumulative grade point average.
 Students who fail an elective course may choose to repeat that course or take a different elective.
 However, if the student chooses to take a different elective, both the original grade and the grade for the new elective are included in the student's cumulative grade point average.
 All courses count as credits attempted even if the student repeats a course.

 In addition to the regular letter grades and their corresponding GPA values (A 4.00, A-3.70, B+3.30, B 3.00, B-2.70, C+ 2.30, C 2.00, C- 1.70, D+ 1.30, D 1.00, D- 0.70, and F 0.00) that have an effect on both the quantitative and qualitative standards of satisfactory academic progress, several special letter grades are also used.

-Grades of I (Incomplete), P (Pass), S (Satisfactory), U (Unsatisfactory), W (Withdraw), are not calculated in the student's cumulative grade point average or in the calculation of percentage of minimum cumulative credit hours attempted.
+Grades of I (Incomplete), S (Satisfactory), U (Unsatisfactory), W (Withdrawn), and RW (Requirement Waived) are not included in either the student's cumulative grade point average or the calculation of percentage of minimum cumulative credit hours attempted.

-Grades of PR (Proficiency), and RW (Requirement Waived) are not included in either the student's cumulative grade point average or the calculation of percentage of minimum cumulative credit hours attempted.
+Grades of PR (Proficiency) and P (Pass) are calculated on in the percentage of minimum cumulative credit hours attempted.